Xunnamius/memoize/README.md

   return complexResult;
 }

-doExpensiveAnalysisOfFile('/repos/project/some-file.js', {
+const result = doExpensiveAnalysisOfFile('/repos/project/some-file.js', {
   // Will look in the cache for a result first (wrt the given filePath).
   useCached: true
 });

 doExpensiveAnalysisOfFile('/repos/project/some-file.js', {
+  // Will look in the cache for a result first (wrt the given filePath).
+  useCached: true
+}) === result; // true

+doExpensiveAnalysisOfFile('/repos/project/some-file.js', {
   // Will bypass the cache and force recomputation, then cache the result.
   useCached: false
-});
+}) !== result; // true
 ```

 <br />

-More complex memoization, where we accept an array of paths with all, some, or
+More complex memoization, where we accept an array of things with all, some, or
 none have been cached already.
 Our goal here is to do as little work as
 possible: